dmrickey/ckl-foundry-modules/ckl-roll-bonuses/README.md

       - `fortune-cl_tertiary`
       - `fortune-cl_spelllike
       - can also use the class configured for the spell book e.g. `fortune-cl_druid`

+    ### Combat Maneuver Checks
+    - `fortune-cmb`
+      - `fortune-cmb_melee`
+      - `fortune-cmb_ranged`
+        - melee/ranged only work for Actions configured as melee/ranged CMB, not for when rolling "CMB" directly off the character sheet because there's no way to tell if  that's for melee or one of the few ranged options
+    - cmb also use bab

     ### Concentration Checks
     - `fortune-concentration`